playframework/playframework/documentation/manual/scalaGuide/main/tests/ScalaTest.md

 You can run tests from the Play console.

 * To run all tests, run `test`.
-* To run only one test class, run `test-only` followed by the name of the class i.e. `test-only my.namespace.MySpec`.
+* To run only one test class, run `test-only` followed by the name of the class, i.e., `test-only my.namespace.MySpec`.
 * To run only the tests that have failed, run `test-quick`.
-* To run tests continually, run a command with a tilde in front, i.e. `~test-quick`.
+* To run tests continually, run a command with a tilde in front, i.e., `~test-quick`.

 Testing in Play is based on SBT, and a full description is available in the [testing SBT](http://www.scala-sbt.org/0.13.0/docs/Detailed-Topics/Testing) chapter.